Uki (TV series): Characters

-Uki is the main character in the series and is a yellow creature with a long neck, wings and a single antenna on his head which can perform telekinesis.
-Neither male nor female (despite being referred to with masculine pronouns), Uki doesn't talk but expresses himself through sounds, laughter and smiles in the manner of a toddler.
+Uki, the main character in the series, is a yellow creature with a long neck, wings and an antenna on his head which can perform telekinesis.
+Neither male nor female (despite being referred to with masculine pronouns), Uki doesn't talk, but expresses himself through sounds, such as laughter and smiles.

-In the course of each episode Uki experiences a new adventure with his friends Hedgehog, Rabbit, Squirrel, Tortoise, Duck, and the Flowers, under the protective eye of Sun and Cloud.
-Each episode describes a day in Uki's life.
+Each episode describes a day in Uki’s life and the character experiences a new adventure with his friends Hedgehog, Rabbit, Squirrel, Tortoise, Duck, and the Flowers, under the protective eye of Sun and Cloud.

 Production

-The production of the show is overseen by the Belgian arm of Universal Music Group.
+The production of the show is overseen by the Belgian affiliate of Universal Music Group.

-The original designs were created by a Belgian design studio Topfloor (www.topfloor.to).
+The original designs were created by a Belgian design studio TopFloor (www.topfloor.to).
 For the actual production of the show Universal Music teamed up with Belgian production studio Creative Conspiracy, the company that was responsible for the 3D character animation in the 2D-animation feature The Triplets of Belleville.

 Storylines and scripts were written by Belgian TV and children's authors Dirk Nielandt, Griet Vanhemel, Tom Neuttiens and Diane Redmond.

 Music composed by Piet de Ridder.
 Audio postproduction by Temple Of Tune Belgium.
 Voices by Jorka Decroubele and Fredo Gevaert.

 Set

-Uki's world is safe and contained; it is the world of a child awakening to new experiences and sensations that will shape her development and deepen her understanding of her environment.
-Music is key to the show – simple, catchy melodic jingles that make the show accessible to even the youngest child.
+Uki's world is a children's television program characterized by its portrayal of a safe and contained environment, depicting the experiences of a child as they navigate new sensations and learn about their surroundings.
+The show features a strong emphasis on music, with simple and catchy melodic jingles aimed at appealing to its target audience of young children.

 Structure

-The show has a modular structure: the carefully layered episode content provides the young viewer with a sequentially linked set of games, puzzles and activities that enhance the concept at the heart of the story.
+Structured in a modular format, each episode of the show is carefully composed to present a series of interconnected segments, including games, puzzles, and activities.
+These are designed to reinforce the central themes and concepts explored in the storyline, providing children with an interactive and educational viewing experience.